Cherry tomato pasta is a simple, flavor-packed meal that’s ready in 35 minutes. It's perfect for a quick lunch or dinner!

 Instructions

-- Meanwhile, in large pot of boiling salted water, cook pasta until tender but firm.
-Drain (do not rinse) and place in a large bowl.
+- Meanwhile, in a large pot of boiling salted water, cook pasta until tender but firm (al dente).
+Reserve ¼ cup of pasta water.
+Drain the pasta, do not rinse.

-- Serve and garnish with fresh herbs and parmesan cheese.
+- Garnish with fresh herbs and Parmesan and serve.

 Notes